Skip Ribbon Commands

 Targeted Assistance Programs to Support Student Achievement

-In all schools selected to receive Title I, Part A funds under the Elementary and Secondary Education Act of 1965 (ESEA), Section 1113(c) that are ineligible for a schoolwide program, have not received a waiver to operate a schoolwide program, or that choose not to operate such a schoolwide program, a local educational agency (LEA) serving such schools may use funds received under this part only for programs that provide services to eligible children identified as having the greatest need for special assistance.
+Targeted Assistance Programs are designed to support the needs of targeted student populations who qualify for supplemental services.
+These Targeted Assistance School Programs are operated by those schools that are eligible and selected to receive Title I, Part A funds but that are ineligible to operate a schoolwide program, have not received a waiver from the State Education Agency (SEA) to operate a schoolwide program, orchoose not to operate a schoolwide program.
+A local educational agency (LEA) serving such schools may use Title I funds only for programs that provide services to eligible students identified as having the greatest need for special assistance [ESEA 1115(a)].

 Under the ESEA section 1115, as amended by ESSA, participation as a Targeted Assistance Program requires a school to: